-Collect Slack audit logs
+Collect Slack Audit logs

 Before you begin

-Make sure you have the following prerequisites:
+Ensure that you have the following prerequisites:

 - A Google SecOps instance